cairthenn/TwitchChatVideo/README.md

 This program requires .NET Framework Version 4.7.2.
 You may need to [install a newer version of .NET Framework](https://dotnet.microsoft.com/download/dotnet-framework-runtime) before running it.

-Here's an example output at 640x480:
+Here's an example output at 640x480 (click for video):

 [![Click to view an example](http://img.youtube.com/vi/df7HR3lraws/0.jpg)](https://www.youtube.com/watch?v=df7HR3lraws)